Tricky Dicky (Cor!!)

 Tricky Dicky was a British comic strip which originally ran in the British comics magazine Cor!!.
 It debuted in 1970, drawn by Cyril Gwyn Price (1905-1970).
 It ran until September 29, 1973.
 After Price's death other comic strip artists continued the series.

 Concept

 Similar to Roger the Dodger in The Beano, the strip was about a boy of the same name (Dicky), who would 'trick' his way out of things like washing the car or carrying heavy cases.
+His motto was, "I can get out of anything".

 Unlike Roger, however, his schemes would usually backfire on him.
 Dicky was a blond boy with a large quiff, who was a teenage boy during his first appearances, but gradually was remodelled into a younger boy as the series went on.

 Similarities with other comics

 There is another British comic strip called Tricky Dicky.
 It also features a young British boy who enjoys playing tricks on others that backfire on him, but it is a completely different character.
 This particular boy has black spiky hair.